Custom Website Design for Usability

 According to an online survey by Forrester Research, only 16 percent of people believe that online merchants are trustworthy when it comes to protecting their personal information, and more than half of consumers are concerned about identity theft.

-To get consumers to trust your site, set up trusted third-party payment systems like Paypal and Stripe.
+To get consumers to trust your site, set up third party payment systems like Paypal and Stripe, who are already trusted in the market.
 Use SSL encryption to prevent unauthorized parties from accessing financial information.
-Offer a money-back guarantee and easy return system, so consumers feel secure.
+Offer a money-back guarantee and easy return system so consumers feel secure.
+And make sure all costs are states before proceeding to checkout, including shipping if you're charging.
+Autosave information or give them an option to save so they don't have to reenter when the come back or another purchase.

-And again, don’t require consumers to register an account first.
-Let them check out as a guest, then create an account later.
-The fewer steps in the payment process, the more likely you are to convert the sale.
-Remind users, however, that by creating an account, they can track their order online much easier.
-Alternatively, let users sign in with one touch Facebook or Google account so you can still get their information without making them go through too many hoops.
+And again, don't require consumers to register an account first.
+Let them checkout as a guest, then create an account later.
+The less steps the better in getting that sales conversion.
+Remind them, however, that be creating an account they are able to track their order online much easier.
+Or let them sign in with one touch Facebook or Google account so you can still get their information without making them go through too many steps.

 Takeaway: The easier and faster your payment and checkout process is, the more people will follow through on those purchases.
 At the same time, put in the proper measures to make sure user information is secure.